Teach English Abroad!

 - Native speaker from USA, Canada, Australia, Great Britain, New Zealand, or South Africa

 FAQ 2: CAN I TEACH ENGLISH ABROAD WITHOUT A UNIVERSITY DEGREE?

 Yes, you can teach English abroad without a university degree.
 The reason many TESOL jobs require a university degree is that it is required to obtain the work visa in most countries; however, there are many people teaching abroad without a university degree in countries that do not require it.

 Some places that do not require a degree are:

 NOTE: Teaching without a degree may be illegal, so contact the embassy of the country you are interested in working to learn about their immigration requirements.
 Regulations change and there are some recruiters and TESOL / TEFL institutes that charge a lot of money promising jobs and visa clearance.
 Do not sign any contracts without first checking with the embassy.

 OnTESOL is the leading provider of advanced TESOL certification courses in North America.
-We have offered accredited TESOL courses since 2003.
+We started offering accredited TESOL courses in 2003!
 Our graduates receive job placement assistance in the top destinations.